Dragonwyck (film): Reception

-Bosley Crowther of The New York Times said: "...
+Bosley Crowther of The New York Times wrote: "...
 Twentieth Century-Fox has fashioned a grand and gloomy mansion as the scene, and has inhabited it with a haughty master of aristocratic Dutch descent. ...
 Vincent Price gives a picturesque performance as the regal and godless patroon, using his face and his carriage to demonstrate insolence, that's all.
 Clean shaven and elegantly tailored, he still makes a formidable Bluebeard, and his moments of suave diabolism are about the best in the film.
 Gene Tierney is fairly ornamental in the role of the tortured child bride, but she plainly creates no more character than the meager script provides.
 Of the several lesser characters, Walter Huston is most credible as the forthright, God-fearing father of the cardboard heroine."

-The film premiered at the Roxy Theatre in New York City on April 10, 1946, and grossed $109,000 in its first week.
-The following week it became the number one film in the United States after opening in Los Angeles, Chicago, Baltimore, Pittsburgh, St Louis and Seattle with a total of $277,000 for the week in the markets covered by Variety.
+Variety wrote: "It's a psychological yarn, its mid-19th century American feudal background being always brooding with never a break in its flow of morbidity.
+Yet it is always interesting if somewhat too pointed at times in its fictional contrivance ...Gene Tierney plays the governess and it is one of her most sympathetic roles.
+Miss Tierney is photographed attractively, and paced well too, in the direction, as are all the others.
+Vincent Price is the psychiatrist Van Ryn.
+It is one of his best roles to date, and he handles for its all its worth."
+Harrison's Reports called Dragonwyck "doubtful entertainment for the masses" and it was "a psychological drama, and as such may prove of interest to intellectuals.
+But as far as the picture-goer of the rank and file is concerned, the action is too slow and draggy, and the plot tends to make him feel morbid."

-It was the 37th top grosser in the United States and Canada for the year with theatrical rentals of $3 million.
+Time magazine wrote: "Producer Ernst Lubitsch's sets are as lavish as Novelist Seton's story is lurid.
+Pretty Farm Girl Gene Tierney and Patroon Vincent Price play their parts as though James K. Polk were still in the White House and it all mattered."